Home equity release in an IVA

 Even if your share of the home equity is greater than £5000 you may not actually be able release any of it.
 There could be a number of reasons for this.

-If given all these limitations you are unable to release any equity no further action is taken regarding your property.
-Instead your IVA will be extended for an additional 12 months.
+If given any of these limitations you are unable to release equity, no further action is taken regarding your property.
+However, your IVA will be extended for an additional 12 months.
 During this time your current payments continue and you remain subject to the conditions regarding increases in income or windfalls.

-If you cannot release the equity in your property for whatever reason it is yours to keep.
-After the first review in month 54 it can’t be reconsidered.
+If you cannot release equity from your property, the equity in your home is yours to keep.
+After the review in or around month 54, it can’t be reconsidered.

 22 thoughts on “Home equity release in an IVA